 College Greeting Card design contest guidelines

 All full-time, regularly enrolled UCLA students are invited to submit their designs for the UCLA College Holiday Card design contest.
 The winning design will be used by the Deans of UCLA College.
 The winning designer will receive a $500 ASUCLA gift card.
-Designs can be submitted through 12:00 p.m.
-Wednesday, November 30, 2016 to email@example.com.
+Designs can be submitted through 5:00 p.m. on Monday, November 6, 2017 to email@example.com.

 - Only full-time, regularly enrolled UCLA students may submit an entry, with preference given to undergraduate students with majors in the College.
 Each student is limited to one entry.

-- Design should incorporate the theme “Celebrating 2017: A Bruin Future”
+- Design should incorporate the theme “Celebrating the Bruin Spirit”

 - Important Dates:

 - Submissions are due by 5:00 p.m.
 Monday, November 6, 2017.

 - Finalists will be chosen by UCLA College Office of the Deans.

 - The winning design will be announced in December.

 Guidelines for Creating Your Greeting Card Design

 - With the exception of UCLA College logos and designs provided at bit.ly/uclacollegedesign, which you have the option to incorporate in your design, all designs must be your original art or design work.
 By entering the contest, you are representing that your submission is your own work and that to your knowledge it does not infringe upon the copyright or other intellectual property rights of others.

 - Designs should be submitted in CMYK color.